 About 76 percent of those with substance addictions are actively employed, but most employees with addictions avoid treatment for fear of losing their jobs or hurting their careers.
 According to the U.S. Commission on Civil Rights, 10 to 25 percent of the American workforce has worked under the influence of drugs or alcohol.
 Many employees struggling with substance abuse may try to hide their addiction and continue to work, potentially risking more career damage.
-Seeking treatment for substance addiction is critical for an employee’s professional success, and frequently, employers will help employees reach recovery.
+Seeking substance abuse treatment is critical for an employee’s professional success, and frequently, employers will help employees reach recovery.

 Substance abuse in the workplace is a major concern for employers, as employees who work under the influence of drugs or alcohol typically cost more to employ, are less productive and can create potentially dangerous situations for others or themselves.
 Employees who abuse drugs or alcohol are 3.5 times more likely to be involved in a workplace accident and have health care costs double those of other employees.
-Employees with substance addictions also:

 Substance-addicted employees are also more likely to spend time at work on non-work-related activities, take longer lunches or breaks, arrive late, leave early, sleep on the job, be absent from work, and perform poorly at work tasks.

 Substance abuse habits can hurt how your superiors and peers perceive you as an employee and can hinder your ability to advance your career or keep the job you have.
-Signs that substance abuse may be affecting your job performance include:

 A prolonged pattern of such behaviors can ruin your work reputation and lead to your termination.
 Employers are protected by federal law that allows them to create a drug-free workplace.
 If you are found abusing drugs or alcohol on the job or fail a drug test, you will likely be terminated immediately.